Patrick Lyon (blacksmith)

-Patrick Lyon (1769, Edinburgh, Scotland – April 15, 1829, Philadelphia, Pennsylvania) was a Scottish-born American blacksmith, mechanic and inventor.
+Patrick Lyon (c.
+1769, Edinburgh, Scotland – April 15, 1829, Philadelphia, Pennsylvania) was a Scottish-born American blacksmith, mechanic and inventor.
 After being falsely accused and imprisoned for a 1798 bank robbery, he became a working class hero.
 A self-made businessman, he was among the foremost American makers of hand-pumped fire engines.

 Artist John Neagle's portrait of him, Pat Lyon at the Forge (1826–27), alludes to his unjust imprisonment, and is an iconic work in American art.

 Biography

 Lyon and his parents moved to London when he was a child, and he worked in various factories, beginning at about age 10.
 He emigrated to Philadelphia in November 1793, where he worked as a journeyman, before opening his own business in May 1797.

-Bank of Pennsylvania robbery
+1798 Bank of Pennsylvania heist

 Prior to 1798, the Bank of Pennsylvania conducted business from an office in Philadelphia's Masonic lodge.
 Following a robbery attempt at the lodge, the bank signed a lease with Carpenters' Hall, and hired contractor Samuel Robinson to prepare the hall for the bank's operations.
 Two previous banks had operated out of Carpenters' Hall, while their permanent buildings were under construction.
 Robinson hired Lyon to create new locks for the vault in the cellar of the hall, and brought the vault's iron doors to Lyon's shop on August 11.
 Lyon completed his work on August 13, and the doors were reinstalled that day.

 Philadelphia, Pennsylvania served as the temporary capital of the United States from 1790 to 1800.
 In 1793, one fifth of the city's population had died in a yellow fever epidemic; the disease reappeared in 1797, and again the following summer.
 In late-August 1798, President John Adams, Congress, and many of the inhabitants abandoned the city.
 On August 28, Lyon and his 19-year-old assistant Jamie fled Philadelphia by ship to Lewes, Delaware, but Jamie died of yellow fever within two days of their arrival.